matthiku/cSpot/readme.md

 It allows the management of song lyrics, music scores, guitar chords, event resources and teams in a user-friendly web application.

-- Frontend: Responsive design, runs on *any* device that supports a browser with JavaScript!
+- Frontend: **Responsive design**, runs on *any* device that supports a browser with JavaScript!
-- Create Order of Service with all relevant data (team (leaders, musicians, other functions), resources, songs, free slides, embedded videoclips etc)
+- Create **Order of Service** with all relevant data (team (leaders, musicians, other functions), resources, songs, free slides, embedded videoclips etc)
-- Can be customized for your church with logos and external links
+- Can be **customized** for your church with logos and external links
-- Manage your team (staff) with their roles; also manage the resources needed for a service (rooms, devices etc.)
+- Manage your team (staff) with their **roles**; also manage the **resources** needed for an event (rooms, devices etc.)
-- Present your songs in a slideshow fashion via a projector
+- **Present** your songs in a slideshow fashion via a projector
-- The slideshow can be done off-line with all slides downloaded to the local computer
+- The slideshow can be done **off-line** with all slides downloaded to the local computer
-- Control the slide show from **any device** using a Chromecast device attached to your projector
+- Control the slide show from **any device** using a casting device (like Chromecast) attached to your projector
-- Or control the presentation from a small device (e.g. smartphone) that syncs with the main device attached to the projector!
+- Or **control the presentation** from a small device (e.g. smartphone) that syncs with the main device attached to the projector!
-- Provide chords, lyrics and sheetmusic for musicians on all kinds of devices
+- Provide **chords, lyrics and sheetmusic for musicians** on all kinds of devices
-- Allows extensive collaboration and input from all users, but with full rights management, specified for each user type
+- Allows extensive **collaboration** and input from all users, but with full rights management, specified for each user type
 - Allows for a _synchronised presentation_ of lyrics, chords or sheet music _accross all designated devices!_
 - Exchange email and/or internal messages between users
-- Allows fast addition of songs even during the actual presentation!
+- Allows fast insertion of songs during the actual presentation!
-- Helps and tracks reporting of song usage to CCLI and integrates with SongSelect
+- Helps and tracks **reporting** of song usage to CCLI and integrates with SongSelect

 As a free and open source project, you can download ('clone') the sources, modify (customize) them and run the tool from your own web site hoster.